cado-security/product-help/docs/troubleshooting/faq.md

 ### How can I capture Logs or a Support Bundle from Cado Response?
 You can download a set of logs from the Cado Response platform by navigating to `Help > Download Logs`.
 Logs are password protected and used for troubleshooting with the Cado Support teams, so please contact support@cadosecurity.com should you need access.

+### How do I contact Support?
+You can contact Cado Support via email at support@cadosecurity.com or reach out to your account manager for more details.

+### Do you publish your Service Level Agreements?
+The Cado Response Service Level Agreements (SLAs) are part of customers' end-user license agreement.
+Please refer to your EULA for more details.